wazzupope/portfolio/README.md

 Edit text content
 Add personal photo?
 Fix hamburger menu styling
+  Can you make it slide down from the top?
+  Size in relation to the rest of the screen
+  Dynamic width based on screen width
 Make sure burger menu links move to appropriate section of page Styling
   Choose font